AnalyticsAutomated/analytics_automated/README.md

 # analytics_automated

+Current state: Release Candidate 6

+### Before You Go Much further

+We have yet to deploy this in anger ourselves.
+You are downloading and using this at your own risk.
+That said we have it running on more than 5 machines so it is likely good to go.

-### Introduction:
+### Continue:

-Analytics Automated (A_A) is a 'lightweight' framework for automating long running distributed computation principally focused on executing Data Science tasks.
+Analytics Automated (A_A) is a lightweight framework for automating long running distributed computation principally focused on executing Data Science tasks.

 Today it is trivially easy for Scientists, Researchers, Data Scientists and